 State & Federal Funding

-- Federal Pell Grant and the Federal Supplemental Education Opportunity Grant
+Federal Pell Grant & Federal Supplemental Education Opportunity Grant (SEOG)

-These are federal grants that are awarded to students who demonstrate financial need and meet certain criteria established by the U. S. Department of Education.
+These federal grants are awarded to undergraduate students who demonstrate exceptional financial need and meet certain criteria established by the U. S. Department of Education.

 University of Saint Joseph only awards TEACH Grants to eligible graduate students and undergraduate juniors and seniors who declared majors in eligible fields.
 Freshmen and sophomores are not eligible to apply for a TEACH Grant.
 For more information on eligibility please contact the Student Financial Services office.

-- Eligible full-time students may receive $3,724 (due to sequestration) per year, up to a maximum of $16,000 for undergraduate and post-baccalaureate study, and $8,000 for graduate study.
+Eligible full-time students may receive $4,000 per year , up to a maximum of $16,000 for undergraduate and post-baccalaureate study, and $8,000 for graduate study.
 The grant is reduced for part-time students.

 - Bilingual education